lmenezes/cable/README.md

 ## Development

-**cable** is developed in golang and ready to be deployed to a Coogle Cloud Run.
+**cable** is developed in golang and ready to be deployed to Coogle Cloud Run.

-**cable** is a service interfaced via a simple HTTP API that listens to and relays messages between a telegram channel and a slack channel.
+**cable** is a service that listens to and relays messages between slack and telegram channels.

 It's not intended to be a fully-fledged product, but instead solving a particular use case.